terraindata/terrain/README.md

 ### What Terraformer Does

 Terraformer is the front-end web app that configures search in TerrainDB.
+Using Terraformer, customers can interact with their TerrainDB stack via a friendly web interface.
+Users use Terraformer to create and manage their TerrainDB search algorithms, run ad-hoc queries, see basic analytics and server performance data, set up error alerting and reporting, and implement A/B tests.

 Each customer (aka "team") will have Terraformer running on their stack alongside TerrainDB.
 The team's employees (aka "users") who work with TerrainDB will have individual user accounts within Terraformer.
 Users can have different privileges within Terraformer.

 In Terraformer, a team can have multiple "groups."
 A group contains two things: a set of "algorithms" and a set of "members" (more on those later).
 An algorithm is a process for taking a set of "inputs" (e.g. from a customer's search) into TerrainDB and returning a set of "results" (e.g. items stored in TerrainDB).
 For example, an algorithm for Airbnb's apartment search might take inputs like "location," "number of guests," and "max price," search through Airbnb's apartment listings table for any matching listings, and then sort them in some order.
 Each algorithm has one or more "variants."
 A variant specifies the exact process in TQL ("TerrainDB Query Language") that an algorithm should take to go from inputs to results.
 Variants are configured in the "Builder" (more on that later).
 Variants can have one of four statuses: "Build" (the variant is being worked on), "Approve" (the variant is ready for an admin to review and promote to Live), "Live" (the variant is being used in production), and "Archive" (the variant is no longer pertinent and is stashed away).
 Only variants in Build status can be changed in Terraformer.
 There can be multiple variants in each status, or none.